meeshkan/website/src/blog/posts/2020-04-13-quickcheck-state-machine.md

 Now for the fun part, let's run my tests!

 First, I want each test to execute in its own FIFO queue, which means a different file for each queue.
-I chose the pcg unique random number generator to accomplish this, which guarantees each number generated will be unique during the run of a program.
+I chose the pcg unique random number generator to accomplish this.
+This guarantees that each number generated will be unique during the run of a program.

 ```haskell
 newRand :: IO Int